-Note: A discount of 30% of the race entry fee is applied for RORC Members.
-The discount is capped at the value of an ordinary UK member subscription (£355) and this is applied to each race entry fee.
+Note: A discount of 30% of the Non-Member race entry fee is applied for RORC Members who are owners or skippers.
+The discount is capped at the value of an ordinary UK member subscription (£377) and this is applied to each race entry fee.